 What is Holiday PTSD?
-If you have it you know it… but if one of your relatives or a love interest has is, you might not intellectually realize it that they do.
+If you have it you know it… but if one of your relatives or a love interests has it, you might not intellectually realize it that they do.

-Understanding Holiday PTSD in the context of social trauma exposure is crucial to socially supporting self as well as triggered others.
+Understanding Holiday PTSD in the context of social trauma exposure is crucial to socially supporting oneself as well as triggered others.

 Holiday PTSD forms situationally dependent in the mind.